Mother Teresa Airport (TIA) Delays: How to Claim Compensation

 | TIA → Istanbul | ~950 km | €250 |

-Getting to and from TIA: Practical Context for Overnight Delays
+Getting to and from TIA During Overnight Delays

-If your delay results in an overnight stay, the airline must arrange and pay for hotel accommodation and transport between the airport and the hotel.
-However, in practice, this process at TIA can be slow and disorganised, particularly late at night when airline staff are reduced.
+If your delay results in an overnight stay, the airline should arrange and pay for hotel accommodation and transport between the airport and the hotel.
+In practice, this can be slow at TIA, especially late at night when airline staff numbers are lower.

-If the airline fails to organise accommodation or transport, you may book independently and claim reimbursement afterward — but keep costs reasonable.
-Receipts are non-negotiable for reimbursement.
+If the airline fails to organise accommodation or transport, you may book independently and claim reimbursement later, but keep costs reasonable.
+Receipts are essential.

 Air Albania: A Special Note

-For travel on Wizz Air or Ryanair out of TIA, where the full EC 261/2004 framework applies, see our airline-specific guide: Wizz Air & Ryanair Compensation 2026.
+For Wizz Air or Ryanair flights from TIA, see the airline-specific guide: Wizz Air & Ryanair Compensation 2026.

 FAQ